0xscarr/gf-p4tterns/README.md

 ## ⌨ Usage

-- List all available patterns:
+1. List all available patterns:
   ```bash
   gf -list
   ```

-- Read a list of URLs and display only the entries that match the chosen pattern:
+2. Display only the entries that match the chosen pattern:
   ```bash
   cat urls.txt | gf rce
   ```